What signs and symptoms does a horse exhibit when experiencing splenius cervicis muscle dysfunction?

 Discover How The Skeleton and Muscles Move When Your Horse Is In Motion

-How Your Horse Moves: A unique visual guide to improving performance should be in the library of everyone who rides and takes care of horses.
+How Your Horse Moves: A visual guide to improving performance, should be in the library of everyone who rides and takes care of horses.
 Author Gillian Higgins paints the skeleton and muscles on live horses with amazing precision.
 The photos allow you to not only see exactly how your horse’s bone structure is put together but also shows how the muscles move as the horse is in motion.
 Ms. Higgins also provides information about the skeletal bones, easy to understand information about muscle and soft tissue bio-mechanics explanations of movement, a trouble shooting guide and simple but effective stretches for not only your horse but you too!
 If you are an equine massage therapist, physical therapist, or chiropractor, this book is a must have.

-The Basic Principles of Equine Massage/Muscle Therapy, Equine Massage, Horse Massage is book for those who want to learn to help their horse with basic massage techniques.
+The Basic Principles of Equine Massage/Muscle Therapy is book for those who want to learn to help their horse with basic massage techniques.
 The first part of the book explains massage theory and equine anatomy in an easy to understand format.
 The next section of the book is a pictorial of Mike Scott working on a horse.
 Mike shows which technique to use, placement of hands and gives an idea of how much pressure to apply.
 The book ends with sections on stretching your horse and proper saddle fitting.
 Though the book is geared to beginners, professional equine massage therapist will glean knowledge and tips.
 This is a good book for beginners and a great reference book for the experienced equine bodyworker.

 Anatomy Study: Origin, Insertion, Action and Innervation of the Splenius Muscle of the Horse: